-- How will the program build cultural competence among staff members? - How will the program develop cultural humility among staff members? - How will you encouraging self-reflection and a willingness to learn from others who are different? - What steps is your program taking to ensure members of the target populations are present, and that their contributions and voices are heard? - How is your program developing partnerships with culturally competent organizations? - How is your program creating a sense of inclusion, welcoming, and belonging for people with differences?

-• How is the program helping customers build self-confidence and self-efficacy in their differences, which will be valuable as they transition to full employment?
+- How will the program build cultural competence among staff members?
+How will you develop a culture of humility and sensitivity, encouraging self-reflection and a willingness to learn from others who are different? - What steps is your program taking to ensure members of the target populations are present, and that their contributions and voices are heard? - How is your program developing partnerships with culturally competent organizations? - How is your program creating a sense of inclusion, welcoming, and belonging for people with differences? - How is the program helping participants build self-confidence and self-efficacy in their differences, which will be valuable as they transition to full employment?